pantaluna/esp32-mjd-starter-kit/Projects/esp32_mjd_components/components/mjd_bh1750fvi/README.md

-# ESP-IDF MJD BH1750FVI light sensor component
+# ESP-IDF MJD BH1750FVI light intensity sensor component
 This is component based on ESP-IDF for the ESP32 hardware from Espressif.